pyeventsourcing/eventsourcing/README.md

 The example below defines an event-sourced aggregate `World`.
 An event named `Created` will be triggered when the class is called.
 The aggregate has a command method `make_it_so()`.
 An event named `SomethingHappened` will be triggered when the method is called.
+The events are used to evolve the state of the aggregate object.

 ```python
 from eventsourcing.domain import Aggregate, event